Broadway Market in Buffalo braces for loss of key Easter sales

 Buffalo recently joined other cities in its decision to cancel its St. Patrick's Day Parade.

-As of this time, there has been no announcement made regarding the popular Dyngus Day Parade, which brings thousands to the city's East Side, and to the Palonia District in particular, on the day after Easter (April 13).
+At this time, there has been no announcement made regarding the popular Dyngus Day Parade, which brings thousands to the city's East Side, and to the Polonia District in particular, on the day after Easter (April 13).

 RELATED: Some grocery stores limiting hours to keep shelves stocked during coronavirus outbreak